qianxiHe147/C2RM/README.md

 5. Pair construction for training data preparation
 6. Reward model training

+## Dataset and Model Availability

+All processed data, and reward model checkpoints have been uploaded to HuggingFace.
+However, since our paper is under review at ARR and follows anonymous submission guidelines, we are currently unable to share the direct links.

 ## Data Preparation Pipeline

 The data preparation workflow involves the following steps: